plotly/dash-docs/dash_docs/chapters/dash_enterprise/continuous_integration/setup.md

-When CI/CD with Dash Enterprise, all you need to do is `git push` your code from your CI system to Dash Enterprise.
+To set up CI/CD with Dash Enterprise, all you need to do is `git push` your code from your CI system to Dash Enterprise.
 Dash Enterprise handles creating the builds (Docker containers), deploying those containers, and opening up those containers to network traffic.
-For more details on how deployment works, view the [Application Structure & Buildpacks structure](/dash-enterprise/application).
+For more details on how deployment works, view the [Application Structure & Buildpacks structure](/dash-enterprise/application-structure).

 This set of instructions demonstrates how to write a script that deploys your code to Dash Enterprise from a CI system.
-In practice, you may modify these scripts to only run when your code has been merged rather than on every branch & pull request or you may include additional API calls to Dash Enterprise to initialize services or set environment members, etc. See the {graphql_api}.
+In practice, you may modify these scripts to only run when your code has been merged rather than on every branch & pull request or you may include additional API calls to Dash Enterprise to initialize services or set environment variables, etc. See the {graphql_api}.

 {graphql_api_notes}